Pat Henry (politician): Political career

 He was appointed circuit judge of the ninth judicial district in 1900 and served until 1901, when he resigned, having been elected as a Democrat to the Fifty-seventh Congress (March 4, 1901 – March 3, 1903).
 He was an unsuccessful candidate for renomination in 1902.

+Later career and death

 He resumed the practice of law in Vicksburg, Mississippi, until his death there on December 28, 1933.

 He was interred in Cedar Hill Cemetery.